-Feeding America recommends that the Food Bank reserve six months of operating expenses in net assets without restrictions.
+Feeding America requires that the Food Bank reserve at least three months of operating expenses in net assets without donor restrictions.
 Also, the Board has set aside funds for capital reserves and other purposes.

 The Food Bank's Board of Directors have chosen to place the following limitations on net assets without donor restrictions: